-Can a Hearing Aid Stop Tinnitus?
+Can Hearing Aids Alleviate Tinnitus?

 According to one survey, 60% of individuals with tinnitus noticed some measure of relief when they started using hearing aids.
 Roughly 22% of everyone surveyed went so far as to report significant relief.
 However, hearing aids are not designed specifically to treat tinnitus.
 The benefits seem to come by association.
 As such, hearing aids seem to be most effective if you have tinnitus and hearing loss.

-The benefits of modern hearing aids
+What are the benefits of modern hearing aids?

 Want more information?